Some tape types are no longer available on the world market. Chrome and cobalt tapes are among them.

-Dolby is an encoding of the audio intended to only reduce the tape noise on the copied tapes, while leaving the original audio (including any “unwanted noise”) unchanged.
-It will not “fix” the sound of the master.
-We do not recommend Dolby on duplication unless you are sure the listeners will have Dolby settings on their playback equipment.
+Dolby encoding of audio is intended to reduce the tape noise on the copied tapes, while leaving the original audio unchanged.
+Dolby encoding does not fix the sound of the master.
+Dolby is not recommended on duplication projects unless you are sure the listeners will have Dolby settings on their playback equipment.

 Here’s how Dolby works.
 The original master is run through a Dolby encoder that basically boosts the upper frequencies while the audio is quiet, and doesn’t boost as much when the audio is loud (relative to a set threshold).
 The copy tapes are duplicated with this encoding of shifted frequencies; and when played back in a deck with Dolby B engaged, the decoder reverses the boosts that were added to the original audio by the Dolby encoder according to the program levels that it senses.
 The result should be that the original audio sounds unchanged, but the tape noise (most noticeable in the higher frequencies) of the copy tapes has been reduced by almost 10db.

 Our sound engineers may be able to repair or improve imperfect masters.
 Contact Customer Service for more information on these services.